pal03377/master-thesis/thesis.typ

 #v(1em)
 With the Playground, Athena provides an effective and user-friendly means for researchers and developers to engage in real-time testing and evaluation, aligning with #frlink(<frTestSuggestionGeneration>).

-== Performance Considerations
-// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
-To optimize performance, we implemented a batching mechanism in Artemis.
-This splits the outgoing submissions into smaller batches of 100 each, effectively reducing payload size and minimizing the risk of data transfer timeouts.

-#linebreak()
-// - Improvement: For submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way.
-The submission selection request needs to be fast because it is blocking the tutor from assessing a submission.
-The efficiency of the "Submission Selection" process is crucial for Athena, especially to minimize tutor wait times.
-Rather than transferring complete submissions, the LMS sends only the submission IDs to Athena.
-This approach speeds up the process by reducing data transfer, making it both server-efficient and user-friendly.

 == Athena Package for Assessment Modules
 // Why do we have an `athena` Python package?
 Why is the Assessment Module Manager designed as it is?
 Why do we use Decorators in assessment modules?